jfelic/laptop-arbitrage-bot/README.md

-# Best Buy to eBay Arbitrage Bot
+# Best Buy Open Box Laptop Deals to eBay Arbitrage Bot

 A Node.js bot that scans Best Buy for Open Box laptop deals, valuates them against real sold listings on eBay, and alerts you via Discord if a profitable flip is found.